-Learn more about Lincoln's Diesel Mechanic schools
+Learn more about Lincoln's Diesel Mechanic Schools

 From 18-wheelers, to buses and construction equipment, diesel engine-driven machines serve as the behind-the-scenes network that keeps our society moving.
-And Lincoln's Diesel mechanic schools prepares you for a career working with the colossal powered machines that impact our lives in big ways.
+And Lincoln's Diesel mechanic schools prepare you for a career working with the colossal powered machines that impact our lives in big ways.

 Diesel and truck technicians don't just service trucks - they maintain buses and other diesel powered industrial machines.
 At Lincoln, we maximize Diesel training by bringing diesel engines, tractors, trailers and other off-road construction equipment inside our giant diesel shops for you to train on.